 It’s the reason why Steve smashes his cross sell lead generation target and why CSI score is the highest in the team.

-Discover How You Can Avoid Sales Rejection Too
+Discover How You Can Handle Sales Objections and Avoid Sales Rejection Too

-You can join us on or bespoke or open B2B sales training courses – you can check out the dates for the Sales Improvement Workshop here
+You can join us on or bespoke or open B2B sales training courses – you can check out the dates for The Sales Improvement Workshop

 To discuss how to build a productive, efficient and high performance sales team, call / text Carol on 0779 002 1885

-Handling sales objections, dealing with sales rejection need not be a sales killer but leaving sales objections to the end of the sales process definitely increases the chances of experiencing the symptoms which could so easily be avoided.
+Handling sales objections, dealing with sales rejection need not be a sales killer but leaving sales objections to the end of the sales process definitely increases the chances of experiencing the rejection and final ‘NO’ which could so easily be avoided.